 Fund Accounting Software For Churches

 Most business accounting software will mask funds as classes or categories to track income and expenses.
-However, it’s very difficult to find out how much money is remaining in your fund.
-We’ve highlighted all of the major differences in our QuickBooks vs fund accounting for churches comparison.
+However, it’s very difficult to find out how much money remains in each fund.
+We’ve highlighted all of the major differences in our comparison of QuickBooks versus fund accounting for churches.